jgarverick/breezePagedGrid/breezePager.install.md

 These installation notes apply to using this control outside the confines of the DurandalJS framework, as well as implementing the DurandalJS widget.

 * Implementing the breezePagerGrid in a non-Durandal environment is fairly simple.
 You will want to import the breezePager.js file from the "durandal\lib" folder into your scripts folder (or a folder of your choosing), and add an include for it wherever you need it.
+You will also need to copy in the breezePagedGrid.html file wherever you are storing shared knockout templates.

 * Implementing the DurandalJS widget is even easier.
 Copy the contents of the "durandal" folder and paste those into your existing "durandal" folder.